UrbanInstitute/nccs/_datasets/efile.md

   <span>DATA DICTIONARY</span>
 </a>

+Form 990 filings contain a wealth of information, including details about an organization's revenue, expenses, assets, liabilities, executive compensation, board members, mission statement, and descriptions of its programs and activities.

 The Efile Data is more comprehensive in terms of the fields that are available, but it is more limited in terms of organizations that appear in the database.
-Up until 2023 electronic filing was voluntary for most nonprofits.
+The population of efilers contains all large organizations, most foundations, and some small organizations.
+Up until 2022 electronic filing was voluntary for most nonprofits except the following organizations:

+* Any nonprofit with over $10 million in assets
+* Nonprofits with revenue under $50K (via the 990-N postcard database)
+* Private foundations and charitable trusts
+* Community foundations were NOT required to efile (unless they had more than $10M in assets, which most do)

 There was rapid adoption because electronic filing is convenient, but it took some time for nonprofits to adapt and transition from paper filings.
-As a result, you see a steady increase in the number of efilers across time:
+As a result, you see a steady increase in the number of efilers across time (see the table below).
+Efiling became mandatory in 2022 (which impacts 2021 tax year data), so into the future the efile dataset should contain all of the same nonprofits as the NCCS Core data series with about 10x more variables available.

 **990 Efile Returns by Form Type and Tax Year**